What was it like when Abigail was first diagnosed with a learning disability?

 What are Abigail’s strengths?

 ABIGAIL: I like to work with my hands, play with Lego blocks and K’NEX games because I can build buildings and landscapes.
 I like to plant seeds and watch them grow.
 I like cooking a lot and animals.
 I like to be a lunch helper at school because I take good care of the younger kids.
 I like my swimming lessons, and my dancing and gymnastic classes.
-I like to go to the cottage, catch frogs, fish, kayak, pedal boat, go tubing and pick blueberries.
-My favourite subjects at school are math and science.
+I like to go to the cottage, catch frogs, fish, kayak, pedal-boat, go tubing and pick blueberries.
+My favorite subjects at school are math and science.

 MOTHER: Abby is very creative.
 She takes good care of her little brother and her 2 little sisters.
 She’s very hands-on.
 Whenever I’m having troubles assembling something that we’ve bought that comes in many pieces, Abigail comes to my rescue!
 She loves to plant plants and take care of animals.
 She’s a very intelligent girl who understands concepts that are quite advanced for her age.
 This is what upset me the most when she was in the second grade.
 She had all of the required knowledge but had no way to show her teacher!
 She loves going to the cottage and spending time with her family.
 She is always ready to help others.